-Fender American Special Series was designed to fill a gap in between the more expensive end such as Fender American Standard, Custom Shop and less expensive end such as Fender Standard Stratocasters and Squier Vintage Modified series instruments.
+Fender American Special Series was designed to fill a gap in between the more expensive end such as Fender American Standard, Custom Shop and the less expensive end such as Fender Standard Stratocasters and Squier Vintage Modified series instruments.

 I personally love American Special Series as they offer some of the features that I’m a big fan of.
 The big headstock (70s style) and a very thin layer of lacquer on maple neck versions are just spot on for my own taste!

 My first encounter with a Fender American Special was dated back in 2014.
 It was a Candy Apple Red with a maple fingerboard and SSS pickup configuration.
 Let’s hear it in action first!
-The audio was recorded again with a Marshall JVM205C valve amp and Shure SM57 microphone directly into TC Electronic Impact Twin.
+The audio was re-recorded with a Marshall JVM205C valve amp and Shure SM57 microphone directly into TC Electronic Impact Twin.

 All settings on 3 different channels on the amp were set to noon as in other videos for a better comparison.

-Later on, we had another Fender American Special, this time was with a rosewood fingerboard and HSS pickup configuration.
+Later on, we had another Fender American Special, this time with a rosewood fingerboard and HSS pickup configuration.
 Here’s the full review video.

 What has changed so far with Fender American Special vs Performer Stratocasters?

-Here’s a simple comparison chart for Fender American Special (discontinued) vs Fender American Performer Stratocasters.
+Here’s a simple comparison table for Fender American Special (discontinued) vs Fender American Performer Stratocasters.
 As you can see, there are a couple of changes applied to the new model, however, it’s not groundbreaking or a completely new design.